How To Be At Peace With Food In 3 Easy Steps

 Self-compassion helps you keep your focus on moving forward.

-Being at peace with food through self-compassion reshapes how you work with yourself, so you know when to push and when to ease up.
+Being at peace with food through self-compassion reshapes how you work with yourself so you know when to push and ease up.

 Here are three steps to be at peace with food through self-compassion: